-And… If you are like most strong, naturally driven and forward-focused people there are also not-fun times when your energy flags, your focus becomes diffuse, and your wheels spin.
-And spin.
-And spin.
-And for naturally focused, driven, achievement oriented people that “down time” can be a very anxiety provoking experience.
-In fact, many of my Life Coaching and Executive Coaching clients show up for help when they have this experience, because they feel like something is wrong.
-They’ve lost their sparkle, and their clear sense of purpose.
+In fact, many of my coaching clients show up for help when they have this experience because they feel like something is wrong.
+They’ve lost their sparkle and their clear sense of purpose.
 To an uber-achiever, this can feel like they are losing themselves, or even falling apart.

-Of course if you are achievement-oriented, your natural instincts are to hit it harder.
+Of course, if you are achievement-oriented, your natural instincts are to hit it harder.
+Make positive changes.
 Buckle down.
 Get up earlier.
-Grind away, until you make manifest the force of your will.
+Grind away until you manifest the force of your will.
 But during certain periods, you just can’t gain traction.
 You stay busy — to everyone else you look as productive as ever — but on the inside you feel the anxiety of mediocrity.

 I myself am a recovering perfectionist and have an achievement orientation too, so I will wince with you as you read this: